Please read carefully. Failure to comply with the rules below could result in disqualification.

 CATEGORIES OF DANCE

 BALLET – Performance must contain ballet technique incorporating formal classical movements.
 No pointe shoes are allowed in the ballet category.
-No acro/gymnastic tricks are permitted.
+No acro/gymnastic elements are permitted (including ELITE STARZ level).

 POINTE – Performance must use pointe shoes and consist of pointe/toe technique.
 STARZ OF TOMORROW level dancers may not compete in this category.
-No acro/gymnastic tricks are permitted.
+No acro/gymnastic elements are permitted (including ELITE STARZ level).
+Dancers may use rosin which must be self-contained and cannot be applied directly on the marley floor.
+If a performance is requesting to use rosin, Rainbow must know upon registration so that schedule adjustments can be made to clean up the marley residue post-performance.

 JAZZ – Performance must consist of jazz technique.
-Up to three acro/gymnastic tricks are permissible.
+Up to three acro/gymnastic elements are permissible.

 TAP – Performance must use taps on shoes and display tap technique.
-Up to three acro/gymnastic tricks are permissible.
+Up to three acro/gymnastic elements are permissible.

 LYRICAL – Performance must have dynamic emotion and expressive movements demonstrated with fluidity, balance, extension and control.
-Up to three acro/gymnastic tricks are permissible.
+Up to three acro/gymnastic elements are permissible.

 CLOGGING – Performance must use clogging shoes and consists of clogging technique.
-Up to three acro/gymnastic tricks are permissible.
+Up to three acro/gymnastic elements are permissible.

 ***In the above categories, lip-syncing and talking should be kept to a minimum, so as not to portray a character.